Matching Semantically Similar Non-Identical Objects: Proposed Method

-The proposed weighting module uses an object detector and visual explanation model.
-In this study, we used YOLOv7~\cite{YOLOv7} and Grad-CAM~\cite{GradCAM}.
+The proposed weighting module uses an object detector and a visual explanation model.
+This study used YOLOv7~\cite{YOLOv7} and Grad-CAM~\cite{GradCAM}.
 Let $\bm{x} \in \cX$ be an image, and let $D = \{(\bm{p}_i, \bm{d}_i)\}_{i=1}^n$ be the collection of $n$ keypoints of $\bm{x}$.